 One of our commandments at Unito is “favor judgment over rules.”
 We trust our employees to make the right call, so we give them the flexibility they need to do their best work.

 While Unito isn’t a remote work organization, we felt it was important the people be allowed to work from home when they need to and work flexible hours to accommodate family schedules.
 From snow days to sick kids, that flexibility allows women to choose both families and careers.

 Everyone deserves a shot

-Unito isn’t perfect, but men and women at our company work every day to try and create a positive and fair working environment for everyone.
+Unito isn’t perfect, but everyone at our company works every day to try and create a positive and fair working environment for everyone.